So many festivals, so little fall

 Weekend after Labor Day: Southern Minnesota and the Twin Cities

-The first time I went power tripping was the weekend after Labor Day, when Northfield holds its Defeat of Jesse James Days, the historic village of Mantorville holds Marigold Days and the Minnesota River college town of St. Pete holds the Rock Bend Folk Festival.
+The first time I went power tripping was the weekend after Labor Day, when Northfield holds its Defeat of Jesse James Days, the historic village of Mantorville holds Marigold Days and the Minnesota River college town of St. Peter holds the Rock Bend Folk Festival.

 Don't miss the bank-raid re-enactments in Northfield, where the bad guys ride horses.
 In Mantorville, catch a melodrama.
 In St. Peter, kick back in the city park and listen to as much music as you want — it's free.